carpentries-lab/good-enough-practices/_episodes/04-collaboration.md

 - Tests that can be run to ensure that software has been installed correctly
 - Guidelines or checklists that your project adheres to.

-A `CONTRIBUTING` file like this can be very helpful in reminding you details of your project that may be forgotten over time.
+This information is very helpful and will be forgotten over time unless it's documented inside the project.

 > ## Comparing README files
 > Here is a README file for a data project and one for a software project.
-> What do you think is good and what can be improved about each one.
+> What useful and important information is present, and what is missing?
 > [Data Project README](https://github.com/ewallace/pseudonuclease_evolution_2020)
 > [Software Project README](https://github.com/DualSPHysics/DualSPHysics)
+>
 >> ## Solution
->> A Data Project README:
+>> This Data Project README:
 >> - Contains a DOI
->> - Describes the purpose of the code and link to a related paper
+>> - Describes the purpose of the code and links to a related paper
 >> - Describes the project structure
 >> - Includes a license
 >> - DOES NOT contain requirements
 >> - DOES NOT include a working example
 >> - DOES NOT include a explicit list of authors (can be inferred from paper though)
 >>
->> A Software Project README:
+>> This Software Project README:
 >> - Describes the purpose of the code
 >> - Describes the requirements
 >> - Includes instructions for various type of users